kalaitzisxristos/project-phoenix/README.md

 # Project Phoenix: The Phoenix Financial Engine

+> **Project Purpose Note:** This project serves as a comprehensive, production-grade demonstration of the skills and technologies required to build a modern, cloud-native application.
+It showcases expertise in microservices architecture, event-driven systems with Kafka, CI/CD, and end-to-end observability.

 ## Vision

 The Phoenix platform is the core financial engine for a modern fintech company, designed to protect the business and its customers by identifying fraudulent transactions in real-time.
 This project serves as a production-grade blueprint for a scalable, observable, and resilient microservices architecture.